nathlacroix/NLP-Adventures/README.md

 `<command>` can be of three kinds: `train` to train the network, `evaluate` to evaluate on a test set with the perplexity or `predict` to generate the end of the sentences provided in the data.
 The training, testing and predicting steps have to be done separately with a different command each time.
 To do testing or prediction, a training with the same name of experiment has to be done before.

+Examples of config files are stored in `task1/configs` for experiments A, B and C and the prediction using model C.